AviatrixSystems/Docs/HowTos/bootstrap_example.rst

 In this document, we provide a bootstrap example to set up an "Allow All" and Egress NAT policy for the VM-Series to validate that traffic is indeed sent to the VM-Series for VPC to VPC traffic inspection.
 This example does not use Panorama.

+Please use 9.0.3.xfr and above .xfr version for better results.
+Please refer to `PAN-OS 9.0.3 XFR for VM-Series <https://live.paloaltonetworks.com/t5/Blogs/PAN-OS-9-0-3-XFR-for-VM-Series-Now-Available/ba-p/290908>`_ .

+Note that Panorama PAN-OS version should be the same or higher than the firewall VMs when they are added to the Panorama, like, 9.0.3.xfr for both Panorama and VMs.

 For a manual setup, follow `manual setup example. <https://docs.aviatrix.com/HowTos/config_paloaltoVM.html>`_